simon-verbois/plex-k3s/README.md

 # Deploying Plex Media Server on K3s/Kubernetes

-This repository contains a set of Kubernetes manifests for deploying Plex Media Server on a K3s cluster (or any other Kubernetes cluster).
+This repository contains a set of Kubernetes manifests for deploying Plex Media Server on a K3s cluster (tested on single node cluster) (or any other Kubernetes cluster).

 The configuration is designed to be simple and utilizes advanced features such as hardware transcoding via NVIDIA GPUs.